“Our greatest glory is not in never falling, but in rising every time we fall.”

 - the exploitation/neglect of an elderly or incapacitated person or the misappropriation of their assets; and

 Fortunately, there are numerous alternatives to litigation which have emerged to assist individual’s and family’s resolve their elder law and probate issues outside of court.
-Such alternatives, include family settlement agreements reached pursuant to the Colorado Probate Code, and alternative dispute resolution options such as mediation, and arbitration.
+Such alternatives, include family settlement agreements reached pursuant to the Colorado Probate Code which can be facilitated by an experienced probate attorney, and alternative dispute resolution options such as mediation, and arbitration.
 In fact, there has been a shift in the Colorado court system in which judges are more often than not, ordering the parties involved in the litigation to mediate their legal issues before a trial can be scheduled.
-To learn more about alternative dispute resolution, you can review the pamphlet issued by the Colorado Bar Association entitled “What in the World is ADR?”

 *This information is for general informational purposes only and does not constitute legal advice.
 For specific questions, you should consult a qualified attorney.